 In this blog, we seek to discuss how an investor should react to this sudden change in the environment after the elections.
 We shall discuss how an investor like you and me should read this movement, but before that, let us see the state of the economy currently.

-While we accept the fact that people mandate has been magnificent with the party of the prime minister gaining majority share in the lower house of the parliament, the victory isn’t immune to the slowdown in the economy which it is lingering with currently.
+While we accept the fact that the people's mandate has been magnificent with the party of the prime minister gaining a majority share in the lower house of the parliament, the victory isn’t immune to the slowdown in the economy which is lingering currently.